-Majority of Brazil top court panel votes to convict Bolsonaro of coup plot
+Brazil Supreme Court sentences Bolsonaro for 27 years in coup plot

-Judges convict Brazil’s far-right former president in what ally Donald Trump has called a ‘witch hunt’.
+Sentence comes shortly after a majority of justices voted to convict the former Brazilian leader on five charges.

-Former Brazilian President Jair Bolsonaro has been found guilty of trying to cling to power through an attempted military coup by a majority of justices on a Supreme Court panel.
+Former Brazilian President Jair Bolsonaro has been sentenced to 27 years and three months in prison, shortly after a majority of a Supreme Court panel voted to convict him on charges related to an attempted military coup.

-As of late on Thursday, three out of five of the justices had found Bolsonaro guilty of trying to illegally retain power after his 2022 electoral defeat to President Luiz Inacio Lula da Silva.
+On Thursday, four out of five of the justices had found Bolsonaro guilty of trying to illegally retain power after his 2022 electoral defeat to President Luiz Inacio Lula da Silva.

 Recommended Storieslist of 3 items